The issue of pain with sex with endometriosis is very common and sometimes this leads to women avoiding intimacy altogether.

 Many women with endometriosis find that sexual intercourse is painful, both during and after intercourse.
-This situation simply compounds the guilt and adds more pressure to a relationship.
-It is estimated that about 60% of sufferers experience painful sex.
+Sometimes the pain can last many days after intercourse and only gradually subsides over time .
+This situation simply adds more pressure to a relationship which is under strain caused by this disease.

-Pain during sex is a common symptom of endometriosis.
+The pain suffered during sex is often caused by inflammation or adhesion's in the pelvic cavity.
 Penetration and other movements related to intercourse can pull and stretch endometrial tissue, particularly if it has grown behind the vagina or lower uterus.

 Surgery for painful sex

-Laparoscopic excision of endometriosis is the gold standard for conservative surgical treatment.
-However, in cases of painful sex, it is important to specify that there must be a focus on endometriosis infiltrating the anterior and posterior cul-de-sac.
+Laparoscopic excision of endometriosis is the standard for conservative surgical treatment.
+However, in cases of painful sex, it is important to specify that there must be a focus on endometriosis which may have infiltrated the anterior and posterior cul-de-sac.

 By focusing on these areas, studies have found that upon removal of the endometriosis through excision surgery, patients experience improvements in dyspareunia symptoms as well as quality of their sex life. ( 1 )

-It is important to discuss this issue with your partner.
+It is important to discuss the issue of painful sex with your partner.
 They may not be aware of how much pain you are suffering, especially if you are good at concealing your endometriosis pain on a daily basis.
-Getting treatment as soon as possible for this disease helps to reduce the development of the disease and reduce the symptoms you suffer.

-Being open and communicating with your partner is vital to help reduce the emotional impact the problem of having pain with intimacy can have.
+Being open and communicating with your partner is vital to help reduce the emotional impact that can occur when intimate relations suffer.
 The goal is to foster genuine and open communication, to ensure that sex is pleasurable and free of pain for each partner.